fuzehq/documentation/pages/walkthroughs/remittance.md

 **Body Parameters:**

-- `clientIdentifier`: The unique identifier used to create the originator, so that the beneficiary can be mapped to them.
+- `thirdPartyClientIdentifier`: The unique identifier used to create the originator, so that the beneficiary can be mapped to them.
+- `clientIdentifier`: The unique identifier for the beneficiary
 - `currency`: The local currency of the beneficiary
 - `type`: Type of payout method.
 A list of payout methods, and respective account data, will shared separately.
 - `country`: Country of the beneficiary
-- `accountData` : Account data of the customer.
+- `accountData` : Account data of the beneficiary.
 This data is validated by Fuze based on the type passed above.
 In the example below, the bank details for an Indian account are listed:
     - `accountNumber`: Bank account number of the beneficiary
     - `ifscCode` : IFSC code of the bank account
     - `name`: Full name of the beneficiary